jensdietrich/null-annotation-inference/experiments/README.md

 The `annotate-*.sh` scripts are used to annotate the original projects in `projects/original` and store the annotated copies in `projects/annotated`.

-## Step 4: Run Infer-Eradicate
+## Step 4: Run Infer NullCheckers
 The scripts `run-infer-*.sh` are used for this purpose.
+It will run both the *nullsafe* and the *eradicate* checkers.
 We note that the infer analysis can be brittle and sensitive to the environment used.
 The infer builds failed with Java 11, we used the following configuration successfully:

 1. infer v1.1.0-63a78acdd built from sources MacOs 12.2.1 on Apple M1 Pro
 2. Java(TM) SE Runtime Environment (build 17.0.2+8-LTS-86), Java HotSpot(TM) 64-Bit Server VM (build 17.0.2+8-LTS-86, mixed mode, sharing)

-Results will be stored in `infer-results/` , verify that each project-specific folder contains infer results in `report.json`.
-If not, the respective projects can be manually rebuild with `infer run -- mvn compile -Drat.skip=true` and the `infer-out` folder copied.
+Results will be stored in `infer-nullsafe-results/` and `infer-eradicate-results/`,  respectively.
+We recommend to verify that each project-specific folder contains infer results in `report.json`.
+If not, the respective projects can be manually rebuild with `infer --eradicate run -- mvn compile -Drat.skip=true` or `infer --pulse run -- mvn compile -Drat.skip=true`, respectively, and the respective `infer-out` folder should then be copied into the respective result folder.

 ## Step 5: Creating Latex Tables with Results